The Affordable Care Act

 While there are no official government-imposed open enrollment periods for private health insurance purchased outside the Marketplace, most private insurers have adopted this practice to avoid sick people going without coverage and signing up at the last minute.
 Nevertheless, many private insurance carriers will still sell insurance outside their open enrollment periods, but most of these plans are short-term policies which offer only minimum coverage.

-But customers who purchase medical insurance plans on the individual insurance market, outside the Marketplace Exchanges, are not eligible for any government-provided subsidies on their premium costs, nor are they eligible for any government assistance in paying out-of-pocket costs.
+But customers who purchase medical insurance plans on the individual insurance market, outside the Marketplace Exchanges, are not eligible for any government-provided subsidies on their premium costs, nor are they eligible for any government assistance in paying out-of-pocket costs, nor are they eligible for income tax credits.
 So, if you are making less than 400 percent of the Federal Poverty Level, you can probably get a better deal by going onto the Medical Marketplace Exchanges.
 If you are considering purchasing a medical insurance policy outside the Marketplace, the first thing to do is to figure out if you qualify for a premium subsidy or a cost-sharing subsidy within the exchanges, based on your household income.
 If you do, you’ll definitely want to get your health insurance through the exchange, because that’s the only way that the subsidies are available.
 However, if you are relatively well-off, you probably won’t qualify for any sort of subsidy, and you might well get a better deal on the private market outside the Exchange.

 Plans that do not satisfy these requirements can no longer be sold, and some existing plans that do not meet these requirements must be cancelled.
 If your individual plan gets cancelled, you can buy a plan that the company offers in its place, or you can go on the Marketplace.
 You will be eligible for a Special Enrollment period to enroll in a new Marketplace plan.
 This period starts 60 days before your individual plan ends, and ends 60 days after your coverage ends.
 Otherwise you will have to wait until the next Open Enrollment period to sign up for a Marketplace plan.